ovh/docs/pages/web_cloud/email_and_collaborative_solutions/microsoft_exchange/feature_send_connector/guide.en-gb.md

 > [!warning]
 >
-> To reset the default Send Server for the Exchange platform, type "0" in the `sendConnectorIdDefault` box.
+> To reset the default send server for the Exchange platform, type "0" in the `sendConnectorIdDefault` box.

 ### Lists of other API calls related to send connectors <a name="apilist"></a>

-- Retrieve the Send connectors already created on an Exchange service:
+- Retrieve the send connectors already created on an Exchange service:

 > [!api]
 >
 > @api {GET} email/exchange/{organizationName}/service/{exchangeService}/sendConnector

-- Delete an existing Send connector:
+- Delete an existing send connector:

 > [!api]
 >
 > @api {DELETE} /email/exchange/{organizationName}/service/{exchangeService}/sendConnector/{id}

-- Retrieve the details of an existing Send connector:
+- Retrieve the details of an existing send connector:

 > [!api]
 >
 > @api {GET} /email/exchange/{organizationName}/service/{exchangeService}/sendConnector/{id}

-- Edit an existing Send connector:
+- Edit an existing send connector:

 > [!api]
 >
 > @api {PUT} /email/exchange/{organizationName}/service/{exchangeService}/sendConnector/{id}

-- Change the authentication method of an existing Send connector:
+- Change the authentication method of an existing send connector:

 > [!api]
 >